MetaCubeX/mihomo/README.md

 # info / warning / error / debug / silent
 log-level: info

-# A RESTful API for clash
+# RESTful API for clash
 external-controller: 127.0.0.1:9090

 # you can put the static web resource (such as clash-dashboard) to a directory, and clash would serve in `${API}/ui`